-If a slow iPhone is driving you crazy, then it may be because the battery needs replaced.
+If a slow iPhone is driving you crazy, an old battery could be the culprit.
 Luckily, there are several ways to relieve your frustration and we’re going to show you exactly how to replace your iPhone battery.
-All of these methods will cost you money, but they’ll likely save you from an even larger hit to your wallet: Having to replace your phone.
+All of these methods will cost you some money, but they’ll likely save you from an even more expensive fate: Having to replace your entire phone.
 Battery replacements for iPhones are available from various sources, and we’ll walk you through the process of how to decide which method is best for you.

 How batteries work